 Dividends and gains from the sale of shares in closely held Liechtenstein and foreign corporations are tax-free for individuals residing in Liechtenstein.
-However, as with the accumulated earnings, the gains of such sales increase the basis for the wealth tax if the individual resides and is taxed in Liechtenstein basis for the wealth tax if the individual resides and is taxed in Liechtenstein.
+However, as with the accumulated earnings, the gains of such sales increase the basis for the wealth tax if the individual resides and is taxed in Liechtenstein.